smudge-js/smudge/notes/notes.md

 .transform?
+    .intial support for passing in matrix.
+    .DISCUSS. this interface has users using gl-matrix .gl-matrix uses constructors without new, and is basically a namespaced static library, not OOP, so style doesn't match (say material)
+        .it asks for a mat4 which allows for 3d rotations, but thats a bit inconvienent if you are working in 2D (need to specify axis of rotation for example)
+        .can i promot a 3 to 4matrix?

 .pack smoothness and metallic!
     .make a blit channel function that can blit a buffer channel to another buffer channel